apollographql/apollo-server/docs/source/best-practices/security.md

 The fix for both of these attack vectors is to create more detailed arguments and let the validation step of Apollo Server filter out bad values as well as **never** pass raw values from a client into our datasource.

-<h2 id="ddos">DDOS Protection</h2>
+<h2 id="dos">Denial-of-Service (DoS) Protection</h2>

-Since Apollo Server is a standard node app, best practices for prevent DDOS requests still apply.
-Howerver with GraphQL there is often concerns of a CDOS (Complexity Denial of Service) attack where a bad actor could create dangerously expensive operations locking up our data resources.
-There are two common ways to prevent this, and they work well in practice with each other.

-- **Whitelist** operations to only allow approved operations from work with our server
-- Implement **complexity** limits on our schema to prevent malicious operations from being executed.

-Whitelisting can be done by hashing all of the operations that our client app will use, sending them to the server (or a shared data store), and on every request, see if the operation that is being sent matches the ones that we have approved previously.
-If it doesn't match, we error out and don't attempt to execute the request.
+Apollo Server is a Node.js application and standard precautions should be taken in order to avoid Denial-of-Service (DoS) attacks.

+Since GraphQL involves the traversal of a graph in which circular relationships of arbitrary depths might be accessible, some additional precautions can be taken to limit the risks of Complexity Denial-of-Service (CDoS) attacks, where a bad actor could craft expensive operations and lock up resources indefinitely.

+There are two common techniques to mitigate CDoS risks, and can be enabled together:

+1. **Operation white-listing**

+    By hashing the potential operations a client might send (e.g. based on field names) and storing these "permitted" hashes on the server (or a shared cache), it becomes possible to check incoming operations against the permitted hashes and skip execution if the hash is not allowed.

+    Since many consumers of non-public APIs have their operations statically defined within their source code, this technique is often sufficient and is best implemented as an automated deployment step.

+2. **Complexity limits**

+    Complexity limits, which limit the depth of an operation can be implemented using community packages like [graphql-depth-limit](https://github.com/stems/graphql-depth-limit) and [graphql-validation-complexity](https://github.com/4Catalyzer/graphql-validation-complexity).
+These can be used to avoid situations where a query is sent which, for example, requests a list of books, the authors of _those_ books, the books of _those_ authors, and so on.
+By limiting operations to an application-defined depth of "_n_", these can be easily prevented.

-Complexity limits can be implemented using community packages such as [graphql-depth-limit](https://github.com/stems/graphql-depth-limit) and [graphql-validation-complexity](https://github.com/4Catalyzer/graphql-validation-complexity).
-For more information about securing your Apollo Server, check out this [incredible post](https://dev-blog.apollodata.com/securing-your-graphql-api-from-malicious-queries-16130a324a6b) by Spectrum co-founder Max Stoiber.
+> For additional information on securing a GraphQL server deployment, check out [Securing your GraphQL API from malicious queries](https://dev-blog.apollodata.com/securing-your-graphql-api-from-malicious-queries-16130a324a6b) by Spectrum co-founder, Max Stoiber.